 Tomorrow's most explosive thriller, today

-Cynthia Wright is a rising star in American politics, strongly tipped as a future candidate for president.
+Natasha Winthrop is a rising star in American politics, strongly tipped as a future candidate for president.
 One night she is violently assaulted in her home by an intruder.
 She defends herself and minutes later, the intruder lies dead.
-Wright is hailed as a #MeToo heroine: the woman who fought back.
+Winthrop is hailed as a #MeToo heroine: the woman who fought back.

-But inconsistencies emerge in Wright's story, suggesting that the attack might not have been as random as it first seemed.
+But inconsistencies emerge in Winthrop's story, suggesting that the attack might not have been as random as it first seemed.

-When former White House troubleshooter Maggie Costello is drafted in to investigate, she finds intriguing gaps, especially over Wright's early life.
+When former White House troubleshooter Maggie Costello is drafted in to investigate, she finds intriguing gaps, especially over Winthrop's early life.
 She likes this woman, who she believes could - and should - be president.
-But she can't shake off the question: who exactly is Cynthia Wright?
+But she can't shake off the question: who exactly is Natasha Winthrop?

 A Day of the Jackal for these dizzying times - Ian Rankin

 In To Kill the Truth, Maggie Costello rivetingly tackles a cabal of Holocaust and slavery deniers, whose aim is nothing less than to destroy memory - Sunday Times